-Lecturers: Dr Tamara Sirey (TS) (Institute of Human Sciences).
+Lecturers: Dr Teresea Street (TS) (Institute of Human Sciences).

 The aim of this module is to provide a big picture overview of contemporary human molecular genetics, as background to further HT and TT lectures.
-In addition to lectures there is an additional discussion class.

 - 1. Lecture 1: Overview of the human genome - 2.
-Lecture 2: Technologies for studying genome diversity - 3.
+Lecture 2: Sequencing technologies for studying the human genome - 3.
 Lecture 3: We have the human genome: what don't we know? - 4.
-Lecture 4: Comparative genomics - 5.
-Discussion class: What are the issues surrounding the patenting of human genes?
+Lecture 4: Human Microbiome Project

 Lecture 1 describes changing views of the human genome in different eras: pre-DNA, DNA before the genome, and genomics/post-genomics.
 How 'old' technologies inform those at the cutting-edge; why getting the whole sequence seemed like a good idea, and why they still want to get more.
-Preview of HT Medical Genetics lecture series: moving from simple to complex.
+Preview of TT Medical Genetics lecture series: moving from simple to complex.
 (Lectures: Cancer, Immunology, Reproduction, Medical Genetics; Discussion sessions: Population Genetics, Mendelian diseases, Linkage mapping & positional cloning.)

-Lecture 2 describes how 'the' human genome was sequenced, and what 'resequencing' is all about.
-Also, genome-wide genotyping and gene expression profiling.
+Lecture 2 describes the development of sequencing technologies, how 'the' human genome was sequenced, and what 'resequencing' is all about.
+Also, a brief introduction to genome-wide genotyping and gene expression profiling.
 (Lectures: Cancer, Medical Genetics; Discussion session on technologies, such as sequencing basic bioinformatics.)

-Lecture 3 describes, in general terms, the International HapMap project, genomewide association studies, transcriptomes, proteomes, epigenomics, functional genomics (Cancer, Medical Genetics).
+Lecture 3 describes, in general terms, the International HapMap project, genome-wide association studies, transcriptomes, proteomes, epigenomics, functional genomics (Cancer, Medical Genetics).
 Technical glitches with the genome, from the obvious (holes in the sequence; annotation problems) to the insidious (copy number variation; epigenetic modification).